3rd Special Forces Group takes first place in special operations international best sniper competition

 |0

-This work, 3rd Special Forces Group takes first place in special operations international best sniper competition [Image 6 of 6], by K. Kassens, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 3rd Special Forces Group takes first place in special operations international best sniper competition, by Steve Morningstar, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-3rd Special Forces Group takes first place in special operations international best sniper competition

 LEAVE A COMMENT